×

 When we asked people what advice they would give someone preparing to move to Granada, they said:

 "Granada is a beautiful colonial city with a rich history and culture.
 It is a great place to live for expats, with a low cost of living and a friendly local population.
 Before moving to Granada, it is important to research the local laws and customs, as well as the availability of healthcare and other services.
 It is also important to be aware of the local climate, as Granada can be quite hot and humid during the summer months.
-Finally, it is important to be aware of the local language, as Spanish is the primary language spoken in Granada," remarked one expat in Granada, Nicaragua.
+Finally, it is important to be aware of the local language, as Spanish is the primary language spoken in Granada," commented one expat who made the move to Granada.

 How do I find a place to live in Granada?